 There is one Course Examination.
-It is broken up into four Exam Parts.
-Each Exam Part contains twenty questions, and covers several chapters from the textbook.
+It is broken up into five Exam Parts.
+Each Exam Part contains twenty questions covering the syllabus or chapters from the textbook.
 You may use the book.
 You may use any notes you have taken.
 You may not use any other human being as a resource as you complete Exam Parts.
 Consulting another person, whether a classmate or not, constitutes cheating.